 Buying rental property and deciding to become a landlord can be a very profitable venture over the long term, if properly managed.
 However, there is a lot more involved with successfully carrying out the duties of a landlord than many people realize.
+Sooner than later some may find they no longer want to be a landlord.

 Of course, it all starts with a fairly straightforward plan that seems like a clear path to success.
 Purchase rental properties at significant discounts, collect the rent checks and let the properties increase in value over time, simple right?

-Finished Before You Start
+Finished Being a Landlord Before You Start

 A popular phrase in the real estate world is, “You make your money when you buy,” and it’s true!
 Many inexperienced real estate investors do not properly estimate how much it will cost to recondition a property and make it ready to rent.
 Being overly optimistic about rehab costs for the things you know about can make things difficult.
 However, discovering the cost of repairs for items you did not know about when you purchased the property can be a deal killer.